sticilface/ESPmanager/README.md

 3. Add in your WiFi details if wanted.
 This will provide sketch credentials.
 This is not necessary.
 4. Upload sketch data directory as shown [here](http://esp8266.github.io/Arduino/versions/2.3.0/doc/filesystem.html#uploading-files-to-file-system)
 5. Upload the sketch via serial or OTA if previous sketch supports it.
-6. Reboot the ESP..
+6. Reboot the ESP.
-7. Now visit http://X.X.X.X/espman and it should work...
+7. Now visit http://X.X.X.X/espman/ and it should work.  (the trailing / is important for jquery to fetch the data from the ESP. )
 8. Save settings by pressing Save.

 Feedback welcome...